Moriba Jah: Early life and education

-Jah was born in San Francisco, California to Elsie Turnier from Port-Au-Prince, Haiti and Abraham Jah from Pujehun, Sierra Leone.
+Jah was born in San Francisco, California, to Elsie Turnier from Port-Au-Prince, Haiti, and Abraham Jah from Pujehun, Sierra Leone.
 Jah's parents divorced when he was two years old.
 He moved to Venezuela at the age of six.
-Jah studied at the Cap(f) Pedro Ma.
-Ochoa Morales National Guard military high school in Venezuela.

 After graduating, Jah moved back to the United States and enlisted in the United States Air Force where he served as a Security Policeman.

 Following his enlistment, he studied Aerospace Engineering at Embry–Riddle Aeronautical University in Prescott Arizona and earned a bachelor's degree in 1999.
 He was inspired to become an astrodynamicist by Ron Madler.
-As an undergraduate student, Jah was awarded a NASA space grant, which allowed him to investigate lunar gravity assist trajectories for Earth orbit plane changes.

-He spent a year at the Los Alamos National Laboratory working on space mission design.

-He spent two years at Microcosm, performing the orbital analysis for several satellite constellations.
+He later spent a year at the Los Alamos National Laboratory working on space mission design.
+He then spent two years at Microcosm, performing the orbital analysis for several satellite constellations.

 He went to the University of Colorado Boulder for his graduate studies, earning a master's in 2001 and PhD, under the supervision of George Born, in 2005.
 During his PhD he worked at the Jet Propulsion Laboratory as a navigation engineer, developing the navigation algorithms and performing orbit determination for several missions, including the Mars Global Surveyor, Mars Odyssey and Mars Exploration Rover.
-His doctoral thesis looked at aerobraking spacecraft, using an Unscented Kalman Filter to estimate the spacecraft trajectory and explore this as a possible way to automate aerobraking operations.
+His doctoral thesis looked at aerobraking spacecraft, using an Unscented Kalman Filter to estimate the spacecraft trajectory to explore ways to automate aerobraking operations.

-In 2006, Jah left NASA JPL and became a Senior Scientist at Oceanit Laboratories on Maui, where he used optical data to determine space trajectories.
-He was awarded the NASA Space Act Award "for the creative development of a scientific contribution which has been determined to be of significant value in the advancement of the space and aeronautical activities of NASA, and is entitled: Inertial Measurements for Aero-assisted Navigation (IMAN)" in 2007.
+In 2006, Jah left NASA JPL and became a Senior Scientist at Oceanit Laboratories on Maui, which involved using optical data to determine space trajectories.
+He was then awarded the NASA Space Act Award for his work on the Inertial Measurements for Aero-assisted Navigation (IMAN), in 2007.